adambard/learnxinyminutes-docs/kotlin.html.markdown

     } while (ctr < 10)

     /*
-    "if" can be used as a function that returns a value.
+    "if" can be used as an expression that returns a value.
     For this reason the ternary ?: operator is not needed in Kotlin.
     */
     val num = 5